 Some actions you can take if your credit limit increase request is denied are:

 - Resolve any issues in your denial letter: If you’re denied a credit limit increase, you will receive a denial letter in the mail usually between seven to 10 days.
 It’s important to review this letter and resolve any denial issues.

 - Pay off debt obligations: Pay down any existing debt to improve your DTI ratio and credit utilization ratio.
 This will make an approval more likely the next time you request an increase.

 - Review your credit report for any errors: Consumers are entitled to one free personal credit report every year through Annual Credit Report.
 Order your credit report and review it for any errors.
 If you find errors, you can submit a dispute with your issuer.

 - Get a new credit card: If you want a new credit card altogether, you have the flexibility of applying through your current provider or choosing a new provider.
-With our credit card marketplace, you can shop and compare the best credit cards on the market.

 If you’re denied a credit limit increase, that doesn’t mean you’re totally out of luck.
 By following these actions, you can prepare and set yourself up for a future credit limit increase request.

 How a U.S. Bank Credit Limit Increase Impacts Credit Scores

 Increasing your credit limit with U.S. Bank can lower your credit utilization ratio and improve your credit score.
 Typically, U.S. Bank will run a hard credit check, which may temporarily drop your credit score between one to five points.
 However, hard credit inquiries won’t negatively impact business credit scores.

 Personal Credit Score